JorelAli/mdBook-pagetoc/README.md

 # mdBook-pagetoc

-A page table of contents for mdBook
+A page table of contents for mdBook.
+Currently supports mdBook 0.4.43.

 ## What is this?